 Living Will v.
 Living Trust

 There is a world of difference between these two documents, although many of our estate planning clients will end up with both.
-A living trust is an estate planning device to avoid probate upon your death.
+A revocable living trust is an estate planning device to avoid probate upon your death.
 A living will states your end-of-life wishes for your family, friends, physicians, etc.